ctu-vras/open_loop_wheel_odometry/README.md

 Open-loop odometry for diff-drive controller (and possibly others, too).
 This can be used to turn `cmd_vel` commands into odometry via a very simple no-feedback integration algorithm.

-Currently, only diff-drive model is supported.
-This implementation is guaranteed to give the same results as `diff_drive_controller` with `open_loop` parameter set to `True`.
+Currently, only diff-drive and Ackermann steering models are supported.
+This implementation is guaranteed to give the same results as `diff_drive_controller`/`ackermann_steering_controller` with `open_loop` parameter set to `True`.

-More models can be added (e.g. Ackermann) if needed.
+More models can be added if needed.

 This node correctly handles covariance (if you correctly specify the initial values).
 Especially, position covariance is growing without bounds.